trangdata/tpot-fss-ms/manuscript.md

 Finally, we discuss other methods and performance metrics for comparison.
 The `R` and `Python` scripts for simulation and analysis are publicly available on the GitHub repository https://github.com/lelaboratoire/tpot-ds.

+### Tree-based Pipeline Optimization Tool
+Tree-based Pipeline Optimization Tool (TPOT) automates the laborious process of designing a ML pipeline by representing pipelines as binary expression trees with ML operators as primitives.
+Pipeline elements include algorithms from the extensive library of scikit-learn [@1iuWTU7i] as well as other efficient implementations such as extreme gradient boosting.
+Applying GP with the NSGA-II Pareto optimization [@iBP5Naag], TPOT optimizes the accuracy achieved by the pipeline while accounting for its complexity.
+Specifically, to automatically generate and optimize these machine learning pipelines, TPOT utilizes the Python package DEAP [@Gcs0HrMy] to implement the GP algorithm.
+Implementation details can be found at TPOT's active Github repository [https://github.com/EpistasisLab/tpot](https://github.com/EpistasisLab/tpot).

 ### Dataset Selector
 TPOT's current operators include sets of feature pre-processors, feature transformers, feature selection techniques, and supervised classifiers and regressions.
 In this study, we introduce a new operator called Dataset Selector (DS) that enables biologically guided group-level feature selection.
-Specifically, taking place at the very first stage of the pipeline, DS passes only a specific subset of the features onwards.
+Specifically, taking place at the very first stage of the pipeline, DS passes only a specific subset of the features onwards, effectively slicing the large original dataset into smaller ones.
 Hence, with DS, users can specify subsets of features of interest to reduce the feature space’s dimension at pipeline initialization.
 From predefined subsets of features, the DS operator allows TPOT to select the best subset that maximize average accuracy in k-fold cross validation (5-fold by default).